 Despite his success, Clarke was dropped when Roberts, Holding, Garner, and Croft made their way back into the side.
 With Marshall also on the rise, Clarke, just like Daniel and a few other promising speedsters of the era, fought hard to make their way back to the side, but could not.
 It took him close to two years to make a comeback, that too when Roberts was rested and Holding injured.

 Clarke had a decent series in Pakistan on the second leg of the tour.
-After West Indies were bowled out for 235 at Faisalabad, Clarke provided the initial burst once again, removing Taslim Arif and Zaheer Abbas with only two runs on the board, and later accounted for Javed Miandad.
+After West Indies were bowled out for 235 at Faisalabad, Clarke provided the initial burst once again, removing Taslim Arif and Zaheer Abbas with only 2 runs on the board, and later accounted for Javed Miandad.
 Pakistan never recovered, conceded a 59-run lead, and lost by 156 runs.

 By now the big guns had returned, but Clarke was still retained as the first-over bowler, ahead of Croft, Garner, and Marshall.
 Clarke finished with a match haul of 26-10-41-6 in the next Test in the rain-affected third Test at Karachi.
 Clarke finished the series with 14 wickets at 17.28, leading the averages table from either side.

 The fourth Test at Multan was generally an eventless draw, but Clarke managed to make the headlines for the wrong reasons.
-There were already several umpiring decisions that had gone against the tourists, and a fuming Clarke (he had finished with two for 42) was cooling his heels at deep fine-leg.
+There were already several umpiring decisions that had gone against the tourists, and a fuming Clarke (he had finished with 2 for 42) was cooling his heels at deep fine-leg.